Home / Security / FW or Firewall / Setup A Check Point Lab Using VirtualBox And GNS3 On Windows

-Setup a Check Point Lab using VirtualBox and GNS3 on Windows
+Setup A Check Point Lab Using VirtualBox And GNS3 On Windows

 In this lab we implement a basic security architecture to demonstrate the operation of a firewall cluster to protect our network.
 Our “security domain” is segmented into four zones: